pocoloko/idena-shared-node-monitor/README.md

 Usage:

+1. clone this repo
-1. rename nodecheck.ini_default to nodecheck.ini
+2. rename nodecheck.ini_default to nodecheck.ini
-2. edit nodecheck.ini with the address of the node you wish to monitor and the email for the alerts
+3. edit nodecheck.ini with the address of the node you wish to monitor and the email for the alerts
-3. set up a cron job to run the script at whatever interval you feel comfortable with.
+4. set up a cron job to run the script at whatever interval you feel comfortable with.